ASD-Blueprint/desktop.gov.au/blueprint/platform.md

 To connect to each cloud app via API MCAS requires an account within that app that has administrative privileges with full access to all objects stored within it.
 The name of this specific privilege level is specific to each cloud app, e.g. Global Admin for Office 365 and Super Admin for G Suite.
 It is recommended that a dedicated account is used for integration with MCAS for each connected app.

-#### Design Decisions

-The tables below describe the App Connectors design decisions applicable to all agencies and implementation types, as well as any additional design decisions specific to cloud native or hybrid implementations.
+Table 63 App Connectors Design Decisions for all agencies and implementation types.

 Decision Point | Design Decision | Justification
 --- | --- | ---